aeanmsrakol-c/cs3047/README.md

 cs3047

-System and Networks COMPSCI 4043 Monday 26 April 2021
+System and Networks COMPSCI 4043

          (a)             Express the following   in   32-bit two’s   complement   code,   giving   your   answers   in   hexadecimal.
 Show   your   working.